iamgojoof6eyes/iamgojoof6eyes/aging/README.template.md

 <h4>I am serious about nothing except coding🥰</h4>
 <h4>Trying to learn things🤓</h4>
 <h4>I don't always laugh because I am mad, I do because it is my nature😁</h4>
-<h4>Sentence to discribe me: Trader or all, master of nothing🥲</h4>
+<h4>Sentence to discribe me: Trader of all, master of nothing🥲</h4>
 <h4>I used to keep my repositories private until I finished working on it:sweat_smile:</h4>

 -----